 - 4.42 Sheffield City Council's emerging policy on this subject NC3 requires that 10% of all new housing should be affordable.
 It is not known what proportion of housing was delivered as Affordable Housing in Ecclesfield over the last decade based on Sheffield City Council completions figures.
-It is therefore unknown whether this target is usually met on sites in the NA. - 4.43 The overall proportion of housing that must be affordable is not an area of policy that a Neighbourhood Plan can usually influence, but it is worth emphasizing that the HNA finds there to be robust evidence of need for Affordable Housing in the NA, and every effort should be made to maximise delivery where viable.
+It is therefore unknown whether this target is usually met on sites in the NA.
+Sheffield City Council note that there have not been many open market housing schemes delivered in the NA to which this policy could have been applied. - 4.43 The overall proportion of housing that must be affordable is not an area of policy that a Neighbourhood Plan can usually influence, but it is worth emphasizing that the HNA finds there to be robust evidence of need for Affordable Housing in the NA, and every effort should be made to maximise delivery where viable.
 Changing or influencing the overall proportion of housing that must be affordable is uncommon in Neighbourhood Plans and would demand a high standard of evidence to depart from the Local Plan.
-If this is of interest, it should first be discussed with the LPA to ensure their support and to determine what additional evidence (e.g. about development viability) would be needed.
+If this is of interest, it should first be

-4.44 How the Affordable Housing that comes forward through mainstream development sites is broken down into specific tenures - such as the balance between rented tenures and routes to home ownership - is specified as 25% social rent, 25% First Homes, and 50% affordable rent or intermediate housing (affordable home ownership) in the emerging Local Plan.
+- discussed with the LPA to ensure their support and to determine what additional evidence (e.g. about development viability) would be needed. - 4.44 How the Affordable Housing that comes forward through mainstream development sites is broken down into specific tenures such as the balance between rented tenures and routes to home ownership is specified as 25% social rent, 25% First Homes, and 50% affordable rent or intermediate housing (affordable home ownership) in the emerging Local Plan.